Corporal William Edward Bruce

 In February 1917 the battalion was involved in operations aimed at pressuring German forces and preparing for upcoming offensives.
 The battalion was stationed in the trenches near Flers, a sector that had seen intense fighting during the Battle of the Somme in 1916.
 Their responsibilities included manning the front lines, conducting patrols, and maintaining trench systems under challenging winter conditions.

-WOUNDED IN ACTION FEBRUARY 1917
+WOUNDED IN ACTION HINDENBURG LINE FEBRUARY 1917

 PROMOTED TO LANCE CORPORAL